cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 The value for the password must not be ``TBD``.

-Next you create the database template with authentication with
+Next, you create the database template with authentication with

 .. code:: bash

    cms admin mongo create

-Now you are ready to use it in cloudmesh.
+Now you are ready to use it in Cloudmesh.
 The mongo db can be started and stopped with the command

 .. code:: bash